turingschool/career-development-curriculum/module_one/storytelling_i.md

 * Who are you?
 * Why are you here?
 * What's next?

-We'll start building our stories by connecting with ourselves through these 3 questions to describe:
-* Our backstories
-* Our current struggles and successes -- *a turning point*
-* Our futures

-### Backstories: Who Are You?
-Where have you come from?
-What lenses do you view the world through?
-We'll answer these questions through life maps.

-**I Do:** Facilitator shows off their life map to demonstrate how to outline one's backstory.
-Note: this is an opportunity to share information about your backstory and how your highs and lows have shaped your pathway here.

-**You Do:** Students spend 10 minutes creating their life maps using the paper and markers provided.

-### Pomodoro Break

 ### Discussion #1: Stories from Staff
 More rules from Emma Coats: